 There is a lot of diversity in the tourism and hospitality industry, and the type of audit required may vary, depending on your organization's number of employees, locations, and the diversity and seasonality of your operations.
-Completing an Audit Background Information form with go2HR and your COR external auditor will help you determine the scope of the audit for your company.
+Completing a Notice of Audit Activity form with go2HR and your COR external auditor will help you determine the scope of the audit for your company.